ThorstenWeberGER/Customer_Retention_Program/deliverables/Management_Summary.md

 The **scope** is to analyse customer data, find patterns, insights, define consistent target segments and identify attrative perks for each segment.
 These segments are highly actionable allowing targeted 1:1 marketing campaigns.

 ### Key Findings
-> We identified eight user segments and strong growth potential
+> We analyzed ~5800 users with +7 sessions in 2023 and identified eight user segments and strong growth potential

-**User base** is female (80%) around 43 years old and booked 2.5 trips in 2023.
+**User base** is female (80%) around 43 years old and booked 2.8 trips in 2023.
 Half is married, every third has one or more kids.
 Majority of 80% live spread across USA (rest in Canada) with NY being number one hometown for 11% of our users.
 * **KPIs**: 16M USD revenue 2023 based on 16k booked trips by 5,8k users.
 Spend per seat is around 316 EUR preferably short-medium-haul flights.
 * **Customer segments**: Top 3 are B2B- (48%), VIP- (27%) and Premium (10%) bookers followed by window shopper.
 Underrepresented groups are families, users below 20, weekend tripper and groups
 * **Lost revenue** of 1,3M USD cased by cancelations should be adressed by a seperate win-back program